Skip to Content

 The full recipe with measurements is in the recipe card below.

-Combine the ingredients for the marinade in a mixing bowl.
-Stir until the sugar dissolves.
-Add the chicken, cover, and marinate for 30 minutes at room temperature.
-Meanwhile, set a wire rack onto a rimmed baking sheet.
+Step 1: Combine the marinade ingredients in a mixing bowl until the sugar dissolves.
+Add the chicken and coat the pieces.
+Cover and marinate for 30 minutes at room temperature.

-Combine cornstarch and salt on a plate.
-Add ½ of the chicken to the mixture.
+Step 1: Combine cornstarch and salt in a mixing bowl.
+Add ½ of the chicken to the cornstarch mixture.
 Stir to coat, then shake off any excess.
-Set the chicken onto the wire rack, and repeat with the remaining chicken.
+Once coats, set the chicken aside, and repeat with the remaining chicken pieces.

 Chilies fry for the Sichuan fried chicken sauce and garlic and garlic is added to elevate the flavor.